CJP-Whitt/DIY_OneWheel_V1/README.md

 - Holes on top of rails to attach component trays and foot pads
 - I would suggest getting the rails extra long just in case you need larger component trays than you first thought, you can cut them later

-Here is the rail after I finshed and put my switch and stuff in
+Here is the rail after I finshed and put my switch and stuff in.
+The yellow male connector is wired for charging to the bms and pack.
 ![alt test](OneWheel%20Photos/Rail_Finished.jpg)

 ### Step Two: Battery Pack